amazeeio/docs/blackfireio.md

 # Blackfire.io

-Blackfire.io is the new way to profile your Drupal sites.
+[Blackfire.io](https://blackfire.io) is the prefered way by amazee.io to profile your Drupal sites.
 Over are the times to handle clunky weird xhprof configurations and other things.

 At amazee.io we ship Blackfire with every Local Drupal Development site and it is enabled on all development and production sites.